Hermann Glockner

-Hermann Glockner (July 23, 1896 in Fürth - July 11, 1979 in Braunschweig) was a German philosopher und university lecturer.
+Hermann Glockner (July 23, 1896 in Fürth – July 11, 1979 in Braunschweig) was a German philosopher and aesthetician.
+Glockner's correspondence with Theodor Haering is kept at Deutsches Literaturarchiv Marbach, and at the University Library Tübingen.

-Leben und Werk
+Life and work

 Glockner was born in Fürth, the son of Sebastian Glockner, who later became a school inspector.
+Hermann Glockner was attending Fürth grammar school when, in 1908, neo-idealist philosopher Rudolf Eucken was awarded the Nobel Prize.

-After attending Fürth grammar school, he studied philosophy in Munich, Erlangen and Heidelberg.
-He received his doctorate in 1919 under Paul Hensel in Erlangen and habilitated in 1924 under Heinrich Rickert in Heidelberg.
-He was a lecturer there from 1924 and a professor from 1930.
-From 1933 to 1949, he was a professor at the University of Giessen, where he was Dean of the Faculty of Philosophy from 1933 to 1937.
-In 1951, he accepted an appointment at the TU Braunschweig, where he taught until 1964.
-He was a full member of the Braunschweig Scientific Society from 1955.
-He is considered one of the most important representatives of neo-Hegelianism in Germany.
+Glockner studied philosophy in Munich, Erlangen and Heidelberg and received his doctorate in 1919 under Paul Hensel in Erlangen.
+In 1924 he habilitated under Heinrich Rickert in Heidelberg.
+Glockner was a lecturer at Heidelberg from 1924 and a professor from 1930, when he received the Kuno Fischer Award jointly with August Faust.
+In cooperation with the latter Glockner published Heidelberg Treatises (Abhandlungen) on Philosophy and Its History until 1945.

+From 1933 to 1949, Glockner was a professor at the University of Giessen, where he was Dean of the Faculty of Philosophy from 1933 to 1937.
+Both Glockner and his philosopher friend Theodor Haering attended the 1933 Hegel Congress in Rome.
+From 1934 Glockner edited, with Karl Larenz, the Zeitschrift für Deutsche Kulturphilosophie.
+Neue Folge des Logos.

-Glockner was awarded the Golden Citizen's Medal of the City of Fürth.
-His estate is administered in the Fürth city archives.
+After the war fellow-traveller Glockner managed an appointment at the TU Braunschweig in 1951, where he taught until 1964.
+He was a full member of the Braunschweig Scientific Society from 1955, and often is considered one of the most important representatives of (heterogeneous) neo-Hegelianism in Germany.
+In 1971 Glockner was awarded the Golden Citizen's Medal of the City of Fürth; his estate is administered in the Fürth city archives.

 Glockner and National socialism

-Glockner was appointed to Giessen because in his “fight against Semitic influence in German philosophy in recent decades” he was considered to be “standing firmly on the ground of the National Socialist world view”.
+Glockner was appointed to Giessen because in his "fight against Semitic influence in German philosophy in recent decades" he was considered to be "standing firmly on the ground of the National Socialist world view".

 In 1934, he joined the National Socialist People's Welfare Organization (NSV) and became co-editor of the Zeitschrift für Deutsche Kulturphilosophie in the same year.
 In 1942, he joined the National Socialist German Lecturers League (NSDDB) and applied for membership of the NSDAP, which was rejected.
 The reasons for this are not known.
-He was presumably accused of not immediately rushing to take up arms during a language course in Switzerland at the beginning of the World War I, but instead continuing to stay in the “culture-saturated atmosphere of peace” (kulturgesättigten Friedensatmosphäre) in Switzerland.
-Glockner's philosophy, on the other hand, was classified in the “SD dossiers on philosophy professors” of the Security Service of the Reichsführer SS as “politically impeccable” and “determined by the principles of the NS”.
+He was presumably accused of not immediately rushing to take up arms during a language course in Switzerland at the beginning of the World War I, but instead continuing to stay in the "culture-saturated atmosphere of peace" (kulturgesättigten Friedensatmosphäre) in Switzerland.
+Glockner's philosophy, on the other hand, was classified in the "SD dossiers on philosophy professors" of the Security Service of the Reichsführer SS as "politically impeccable" and "determined by the principles of the NS".